layilin/SP23-33852/_annotations/book4.md

 156.573 vans.
 Vantages, heights, summits.

 [plant] 156.567n maise...great or Indian-corn, that grows in the souther parts of North-America.
-Maize, great corn, and Indian corn are all different names for *Zea mays*, which is commonly known as corn today. *Zea mays* was probably first domesticated in Mexico but spread widely across the Americas, including the Caribbean, before Columbus' arrival.
+Maize, great corn, and Indian corn are all different names for *Zea mays*.

-* [plant] 156.567n turpentine tree.
-Likely *Bursera simaruba*, a tree native to the Caribbean, Central America, and northern South America.
+[plant] 156.567n turpentine tree.
+Likely *Bursera simaruba*, a tree whose native range is the Caribbean and Mexico to Brazil.

 156.580 naiad.
 Nymphs of springs, rivers, and lakes in Greek mythology.